 - 1. IN COMPLIANCE.
 Wells are monitored monthly to verify they are operating under negative pressure.
 If positive pressure exists, the facility is required to take corrective actions within 5 days.
 If negative pressure cannot be obtained within 15 days of the initial measurement, the facility must either expand the gas collection system or obtain approval for an alternate corrective measure from AQD.
-If appropriate corrective actions are taken, the monitored exceedance is not considered a violation per 40 CFR 60.755.
+If appropriate corrective actions are taken, the monitored exceedance is not considered a violation per 40 CFR 60.755, as long as the corrective actions do not cause exceedances of other operational standards.
 All positive pressure measurements or missed readings are reported to AQD.
 During the compliance period, the facility has requested alternative compliance timelines which have been approved by AQD.
 These requests and approvals can be found in the facility file.
-Facility has not reported any missed pressure readings in any month during this compliance period. - 2.
-NOT APPLICABLE.
+Facility has not reported any missed pressure readings in any month during this compliance period.
+2. NOT APPLICABLE.
 This condition no longer applies to this facility since the gas collection system was started up more than 180 days ago. - 3.
-IN COMPLIANCE.
+NOT IN COMPLIANCE.
 Wells are monitored monthly to verify temperature and oxygen concentration.
 If a well exceeds either parameter, the facility must take corrective action within 5 days.
 If correction of the exceedance cannot be achieved within 15 days after the first measurement, the facility must either expand the gas collection system within 120 days or obtain approval for an alternate corrective measure from AQD.
-If appropriate corrective actions are taken, the monitored exceedance is not considered a violation per 40 CFR 60.755.
+If appropriate corrective actions are taken, the monitored exceedance is not considered a violation per 40 CFR 60.755, as long as the corrective actions do not cause exceedances of other operational standards.
 All exceedances and missed readings are reported to AQD.
-During the compliance period, the facility has regularly requested alternative compliance timelines and/or higher operating values for wells; these requests and AQD's approval/denials can be found in the facility file.
+During the compliance period, the facility has requested alternative compliance timelines and/or higher operating values for wells; these requests and AQD's approval/denials can be found in the facility file.
 AQD.
-In its 2017 semi-annual certification report for the time period July 1 through December 31, 2017, the facility reported five wells which were unable to be monitored for temperature in September 2017 due to the well heads being raised above ground in anticipation of active filling around the well heads (these wells were able to be monitored for oxygen and pressure).
-The wells were monitored as required the following month and demonstrated compliance.
-AQD has determined that the facility is in substantial compliance with this condition.
+However, the facility is currently operating numerous wells at temperatures above 131 °F which have not been given approved higher operating values by AQD.
+As such, the facility is considered to be in noncompliance with this condition.